Red-Panda-Studios/fagflag/README.md

 ### Bitmap Flags

 Bitmap flags are generated in PNG format.
 The `sizes` argument is a list of integers (e.g., `["100", "200", "300"]`) that specify the sizes of the generated images.
 The images will be saved in the output directory with filenames like `flag_name_widthxheight.png`.
-You can also pass an optional PNG image to overlay on the flag (the image will be resized to match the flag's size).
+You can also pass an optional PNG image to overlay on the flag (the image will be resized to fit the flag's size and centered).

 ### Vector Flags